top of page

-'Plastiglomerate' for flute, clarinet, piano, violin, cello and electronics by Monika Dalach Sayers had a work-in-progress premiere at the New Music Dublin Festival on the 6th April 2025.
-The complete work will have a world premiere at the Ensemble(s) Festival in Paris, France, on Saturday 20th September 2025 at the Théâtre de l'Echangeur, and then it will have a second performance at the Sound Festival in Aberdeen, Scotland, on the 31st October 2025.
-The performance will be part of the LEGATO, an international composer development programme devised by organisations across three countries: CMC Ireland, New Music Dublin, Sound Festival Scotland & Festival Ensembles.
+The complete work had a world premiere at the Ensemble(s) Festival in Paris, France, on Saturday, 20th September 2025 at the Théâtre de l'Echangeur, then a second performance at the Sound Festival in Aberdeen, Scotland, on the 31st October 2025.
+The project was created as a part of LEGATO, an international composer development programme devised by organisations across three countries: CMC Ireland, New Music Dublin, Sound Festival Scotland & Festival Ensembles.

 About 'Plastiglomerate':

-Musicians (comprising Ensemble 2e2m, Cairn, Court-circuit, Multilatérale, and Sillages):
+Musicians (comprising Ensemble 2e2m, Cairn, Court-circuit, Multilatérale and Sillages):

 flute: Cédric Jullion